 As part of the requirements of gender pay gap reporting we have ranked employees in order, from the lowest to the highest earners, and then divided them equally into four quartiles; lower, lower middle, upper middle and upper pay quartiles.

-The proportion of females in all quartiles except the lower quartile has increased since last year.
+The proportion of females in the Upper mid quartile, lower quartile has increased since last year.
+The proportion of males in the upper quartile has increased by 1%.

 Our gender pay gap